merative/acd-containers/src/pages/usage/custom-resource-apis.md

 ## Status

-The Annotator for Clinical Data Container Edition is a Custom Resource Definition used to deploy and manage an instance of IBM Watson Annotator for Clinical Data Service.
+The Annotator for Clinical Data Container Edition is a Custom Resource Definition used to deploy and manage an instance of Annotator for Clinical Data service.

 ### Conditions

-The Annotation for Clinical Data Service supports Kubernetes [Conditions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties).
+The Annotation for Clinical Data service supports Kubernetes [Conditions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties).
 These `Conditions` can be viewed as a snapshot of the current and most up-to-date status of the instance.

 The `Iniitialized` condition will be set to `True` when all the pods are created for the desired number of replicas set by the instance specification.